The Garden Grazer

 • Fresh garlic cloves

 • Old-fashioned rolled oats: Use gluten-free if needed.
-You can also substitute these with bread crumbs if preferred.

 Tips

-Cheeseburger option: Turn this into a vegan cheeseburger by placing a slice of dairy-free cheese on top of the patties during the last 5 minutes of cooking time.
+Cheeseburger option: Turn this into a vegan "cheeseburger" by placing a slice of dairy-free cheese on top of the patties during the last 5 minutes of cooking time.
 (Or place it under the broiler for a minute, but watch carefully so it doesn't burn.)

-• Ketchup or BBQ sauce
+• BBQ Sauce

-• Dill pickles
+• Dill pickles or pickle relish

-• Sliced onion
+• Sliced onion or caramelized onion

-• Romaine lettuce, sprouts, or other fresh greens
+• Romaine lettuce, tomato, or sprouts

 • Avocado or guacamole